nvcnvn/saturday-project/README.md

 - gcloud container clusters get-credentials simple-autopilot-public-cluster --region asia-southeast1 --project $PROJECT_NAME

 What todo next:
-- Secure backend for tf
+- Secure backend for tf, for now this is an one-men project, no need to have lock for example